Permafrost/Tundra/README.md

     * `$objects` is a list of strings, byte arrays, or input streams to be converted to a string.
     * `$encoding` is an optional character set to use when `$objects` is a list of byte arrays or input streams.
-Defaults to the Java virtual machine [default charset].
+Defaults to [UTF-8].
   * Outputs:
     * `$strings` is the resulting list of strings.